 The Exposure Lights TraceR ReAKT has plenty of brightness and long battery life in a very compact body.

-Packing a 75 lumens LED into such a compact and lightweight body itself is a major achievement for British based Exposure Lights.
+Packing a 75 lumens LED into such a compact and lightweight body is a major achievement for British-based Exposure Lights.

-It’s the successor of the TraceR with big difference being the ReAKT (Ambient Kinetic Technology).
-In layman terms, the ReAKT is a combination of an accelerometer and ambient light sensor that are built into its electronics.
+It’s the successor of the TraceR, with a big difference being the ReAKT (Ambient Kinetic Technology).
+In layman’s terms, the ReAKT is a combination of an accelerometer and ambient light sensor built into its electronics.

-Mounting these requires absolutely no tools at all using the silicon rubber straps and plastic mount provided in the box.
+Mounting these requires absolutely no tools using the silicon rubber straps and plastic mount provided in the box.
 However, you’ll need to purchase a separate mounting for aero seatposts.

-See.Sense is the only one in the market that manufacturers smart rear bike lights today.
-There are two models available, the ICON and ICON+.
+See.Sense is among the market pioneers that manufacturers smart bike lights today.
+The See.Sense ACE is the successor to their very popular ICON and ICON+ models.

-As you brake to slow down at junctions and roundabouts, the ICON will adapt accordingly to ensure you’re clearly visible by the cars behind.
+As you brake to slow down at junctions and roundabouts, the ACE will adapt accordingly to ensure you’re clearly visible by the cars behind.

-For those who’re geeky, the ICON pairs to your smartphone where you can manually control the brightness, low battery indicators, set reminder to charge, firmware updates and even inform your loved ones in case you’re involved in a crash, with your exact location.
+For those who’re geeky, the ACE pairs to your smartphone where you can manually control the brightness, low battery indicator lights, set reminders to charge, firmware updates, and even inform your loved ones in case you’re involved in a crash, with your exact location.

-The tail light’s brightness is the most important aspect you should consider before everything else.
+The brightness is the most important aspect you should consider before everything else.